tlswg/external-psk-design-team/draft-ietf-tls-external-psk-guidance.md

 more connections together that use the same external PSK on the wire.
 Depending on the PSK identity, a passive attacker may also be able to identify the device, person, or enterprise running the TLS client or TLS server.
-An active attacker can also use the PSK identity to oppress handshakes or application data from a specific device by blocking, delaying, or rate-limiting traffic.
+An active attacker can also use the PSK identity to suppress handshakes or application data from a specific device by blocking, delaying, or rate-limiting traffic.
 Techniques for mitigating these risks require analysis and are out of scope for this document.